Using Cruit Building Connections

 Making the Ask Simple

-Use AI to check a contact’s likely schedule and top concerns to suggest a very short time for a useful meeting (a narrow ZOPA).
-By asking for a quick exchange of value, you are more likely to get a "yes" because you respect their time.
+Use AI to check a contact’s likely schedule and top concerns to suggest a brief, focused time slot for a useful meeting (a narrow ZOPA).
+Asking for a quick exchange of value makes a "yes" more likely, because you respect their time.
 This keeps your effort effective and focused.

 6